About me

 Trying to talk about things that are private, upsetting or difficult can be daunting and feel risky.
 Yet I know from personal experience how transformative it can be to talk at these times.

-My approach acknowledges the importance of creating a respectful, empathic and trusting relationship with clients, which creates the space for a person to explore the issues they are facing and move forward in meaningful and positive ways.
+My approach acknowledges the importance of creating a respectful, empathic, non-judgemental and trusting relationship with clients.
+I enjoy creating the space for people to explore and reflect on the issues they are facing, and to find ways of moving forward in meaningful and positive ways.

 About me

 I use an integrative counselling model.
-This means I draw from a variety of approaches that allows me to tailor counselling to each person’s unique needs.
-My approach is informed by models of human development.
+This means I draw from a variety of approaches and that allows me to tailor counselling to each person’s unique needs.
+My approach is informed by an understanding of how people develop through childhood and the various ages, stages and challenges of adulthood.

-I am experienced at working with a wide variety of presenting issues such as anxiety and stress, anger, trauma, depression, facing illness, disordered eating, relationship difficulties including parenting issues, trauma, complex trauma and Adverse Childhood Experiences.
+I am experienced at working with a wide variety of presenting issues such as anxiety, work stress, depression and low mood, disordered eating, crises in spirituality/meaning of life (of any faith or none), relationship difficulties, complex trauma and Adverse Childhood Experiences.

-I now run a private practice specialising in adults, but I have previously worked in both primary and secondary schools, have delivered counselling for the NHS to young people, and have worked for Newcastle University Student Wellbeing.
-I particularly enjoy working with young adults: students, young professionals, 16-19 year olds.
+I have run a private practice specialising in adults since 2012, and I have previously worked as a counsellor in both primary and secondary schools, have delivered counselling for the NHS to young people (5-18), and have worked for Newcastle University Student Wellbeing.
+I also have many years of experience working as professional in a pressured working environment and as leader in a local church, and dealing with the personal challenges this can bring.

 What's involved?

-I offer a free telephone consultation for up to 20 minutes in order for you to assess whether you want counselling and what is involved and I always begin counselling with an assessment session with no obligation to continue.
+I offer a free telephone consultation for up to 20 minutes in order for you to assess whether you want counselling.

 Fees